Sonic screwdriver: 2015–2017

 In "Hell Bent", the TARDIS gives the Doctor a brand new sonic screwdriver.
 The new screwdriver has a TARDIS-blue shaft with gold and silver highlights.
-The upper half is a rectangular light grid that, when switched on, has four different functions: green light with low-pitched sound, blue light with high-pitched sound, green lights that pulse with a pulsing sound, and a blue light chasing pattern with a pulsing sound.
+The upper half is a rectangular light grid that, when switched on, has four different functions: a green light with a low-pitched sound, a blue light with a high-pitched sound, green lights that pulse with a pulsing sound, and a blue light chasing pattern with a pulsing sound.
 The new sonic screwdriver is meant to represent the TARDIS.
-The Doctor first uses it in "The Husbands of River Song" (although he also employs the sonic sunglasses earlier in the episode).
-The new screwdriver has seen use in the spin-off show Class, where the Doctor increases the voltage of flood lights to expel the Shadow Kin and partially close a rift in space-time.
+The Doctor first uses it in "The Husbands of River Song" (although he also employs the sonic screwdriver earlier in the episode).
+The new screwdriver has seen use in the spin-off show Class, where the Doctor increases the voltage of floodlights to expel the Shadow Kin and partially close a rift in space-time.
 He is shown to have working copies of every version of the Sonic Screwdriver ever seen before in a cup on his desk in "The Pilot."
 Nardole uses the Fifth Doctor's version when sealing bulkhead doors to keep out Daleks later in the episode.